 When parsing, if the data stream ends without enough data to parse an element, that is, N bits are needed based on the dfdl:length, but only M < N bits are available, then it is a processing error.

-If dfdl:lengthUnits is 'characters' then the length (in bits) of the content region (i.e., SimpleContent or ComplexContent defined in Section 9.2.2 DFDL Data Syntax Grammar) will depend on the encoding of the characters.
+If dfdl:lengthUnits is 'characters' then the length (in bits) of the content region (i.e., SimpleContent or ComplexContent defined in Section 9.2.2 Recoverable Error

+This error type is used with the dfdl:assert annotation when parsing to permit the checking of physical format constraints without terminating a parse.
+For example, some formats will have redundancy by having known lengths, as well as delimiters.
+A recoverable error can be issued, using an assert to check a physical length constraint when property lengthKind is 'delimited'.

+Recoverable errors are independent of validation, and when resolving points of uncertainty, recoverable errors are ignored.

+DFDL Data Syntax Grammar) will depend on the encoding of the characters.

 If the dfdl:encoding property specifies a fixed-width encoding then the content length is the character width (in bits) multiplied by the length.